mami-project/mplane-sdk/doc/ietf/draft-trammell-mplane-protocol.md

 {: #simple-supervisor title="Simple mPlane architecture with a supervisor"}

 The set of components which respond to specifications from a single supervisor is referred to as an mPlane domain.
-Domain membership is also determined by the issuer of the certificates identifying the clients, components, and supervisor, as detailed in {{access-control-in-https}}.
+Domain membership is also determined by the issuer of the certificates identifying the clients, components, and supervisor.
 Within a given domain, each client and component connects to only one supervisor.
 Underlying measurement components and clients may indeed participate in multiple domains, but these are separate entities from the point of view of the architecture.
 Interdomain measurement is supported by federation among supervisors: a local supervisor delegates measurements in a remote domain to that domain's supervisor.

 <!-- , as shown in the figure below.

 ![Federation between supervisors](./federation-architecture.png) -->

-In addition to capability composition and specification decomposition, supervisors are responsible for client and component registration and authentication, as well as access control based on  identity information provided by the session protocol (HTTPS, WebSockets, or SSH) in the general case.
+In addition to capability composition and specification decomposition, supervisors are responsible for client and component registration and authentication, as well as access control based on  identity information provided by the session protocol (WebSockets) in the general case.

 Since the logic for aggregating control and data for a given application is very specific to that application, note that there is no generic supervisor implementation provided with the mPlane SDK.